Design the Affordance

 It's a design problem, not a prediction problem.

-We keep trying to predict what people will do — what users will click, what employees will produce, what readers will share — and then engineer incentives around those predictions.
+We keep trying to predict what people will do.
+What users will click, what employees will produce, what readers will share.
+Then we engineer incentives around those predictions.
 KPIs, OKRs, rewards, gamification, mission statements, performance reviews, contests.
 Seventy years of organizational design as a monumental effort to nudge a goal-driven agent toward the right behavior.

-And yet, the same patterns keep re-emerging.
-The pivot table keeps showing up in the wrong cell.
+And yet the same patterns keep re-emerging.
+The metric gets gamed.
+The shortcut gets taken.
 The system keeps producing what it produces.
-We blame the people, the culture, the market — and reach for another incentive.
+We blame the people, the culture, the market.
+And we reach for another incentive.

 The diagnosis is wrong.
 Behavior is not goal-driven.
 It's a structural affordance.
 People do what the structure makes easy, cheap, legible, and rewarding by default.
 The incentive layer doesn't override the substrate.
 It sits on top of it, hopelessly outweighed.